Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Right-click Start > Settings> Click Network and internet > Click VPN.

-- Click the dropdown menu below VPN type and select PPTP connection protocol.
+- Click the dropdown menu below VPN type and select the PPTP connection protocol.

 Have you tried any other solution?
 Let us know by commenting below or you can ask questions if any.
 We would gladly respond.